 As part of our plan in outcome one on page 28, we set out how we want to make things fair for everyone and prevent problems before they happen.
 We will focus on groups of people who are more likely to develop health problems and on areas of healthcare that are likely to lead to early death.
 This includes people living in more deprived areas and the five clinical areas for adults and children that are most likely to lead to poorer health.
 These are known as CORE20PLUS5.
-We will focus on the priority areas identified in NHS planning and other national guidance, including making sure people have fairer access, experience and outcomes from healthcare services.
+We will look at how we can make sure everyone gets fair access to services and support.
 We want to make sure that children, young people and adults can easily get help for their mental health and emotions.
 We will work hard to make sure that at least 60% of people with severe mental illness get regular physical health checkups.
 We will look closely at children and young people in different groups to understand their needs better.

 As part of our plan in outcome three on page 43 we set out how we will work with communities to give resources where they are needed, make better services for everyone, listen to communities and use our resources wisely.
 This outcome builds on that, with a focus on some key areas we know we could do better working together.
-The cardiovascular disease audit has highlighted we could do better in identifying and treating people with high blood pressure and this is being addressed through the revised Cardio-vascular disease prevent programme.
+The cardiovascular disease audit has highlighted we could do better in by identifying people with high blood pressure.